jcinnamond/seeing-is-believing/README.md

   seconds `seeing-is-believing` runs before it times out or to 0 for no timeout (default 0), and
-- `seeing-is-believing-alignment` can be set to one of `'chunk`, `'file`, or `'line'` to change the way `seeing-is-believing` aligns its comments, on a chunk-by-chunk basis, across the whole file, or on a line-by-line basis, effectively no alignment (default "chunk").
+- `seeing-is-believing-alignment` can be set to one of `'chunk`, `'file`, or `'line` to change the way `seeing-is-believing` aligns its comments, on a chunk-by-chunk basis, across the whole file, or on a line-by-line basis, effectively no alignment (default "chunk").

+Either use the customize interface to set these, or set them in your `init.el`
+file:

 ```lisp
 (setq seeing-is-believing-max-length 150